 Fast forward a few decades, and we now know many people who no longer enjoy hiking or camping because of the threat of ticks and tick-borne diseases, and we have definitely changed the way that we explore the outdoors to minimize the risk.

-While ticks and Lyme disease pose a serious threat, so does staying inside!
+While ticks and tick-borne diseases pose a serious threat, so does staying inside!

-With hiking season in full swing and camping season right over the horizon, I’d like to share some of our essential tips to avoid ticks while hiking and camping.
+With hiking season in full swing and camping season right over the horizon, I’d like to share some of our essential tips for how to avoid ticks while hiking and camping.

 Once you get used to taking precautions, you’ll find ticks are just another nuisance instead of a deal-breaker.